Aidan3445/FantasySurvivor/README.md

 ### Scoring System

 - The application has a Data Entry Page that allows me or any other admin to enter certain events or notes
 - Users can view their team's current score and ranking within the league.
-WebSockets transmit data updates to all users on the page.
+- WebSockets transmit live data updates to all users on the page.

 ## Tech Stack (MERN)